 The final score is typically represented as a percentage of the maximum.
 With a five-point scale, for example, a CSAT rating of 80% means that the majority of customers are giving a satisfied rating (4 out of 5).

-Along with CSAT surveys, there are also a few other types of customer loyalty surveys you can use to measure customer sentiment.
-The two most common surveys beside CSAT are NPS (Net Promoter Score) and CES (Customer Effort Score).
+Along with CSAT surveys, you can also use a few other types of customer loyalty surveys to measure customer sentiment.
+Besides CSAT, the two most common surveys are NPS (Net Promoter Score) and CES (Customer Effort Score).